At some point, almost everyone asks, "Will my money last?"

 Since your spending needs may rise and fall over the years, be flexible.
 For example, if you can take out $10,000, but you only need $8,000, then just take out $8,000.
 And if you feel your purchasing power is keeping pace with inflation fairly well, don’t automatically take out more every year.

 This may be especially important if the market drops in the first few years after you retire.
-Your cash reserves can help you avoid selling investments – and losing potential growth opportunities – if you face down years in the market early in retirement.
+Your cash reserves can help you avoid selling investments – and losing potential growth opportunities – if you experience down years in the market early in retirement.

 You can receive guaranteed income* through annuities offered by insurance companies.
 Since certain annuities can offer insured payments for life, they may help fortify your income by providing “income insurance” – a lifetime payment stream regardless of market performance or how long you live.
 Like any investment, annuities have trade-offs to consider.
-To learn more about annuities, see Annuities.

 The review may be your most important step.
 Remember, your retirement could last 25 years or more, and undoubtedly your goals and situation will change over time.
 Regularly reviewing your strategy with your financial advisor and making adjustments (if necessary) could help ensure your retirement stays on track.